marc-bolle/Enron_Case_Fraud_Identification/README.md

 </p>

 <h2>Task 2: Remove Outliers</h2>
-<p>First of all, I remove the ‘total row’ value since it distorts our data and it is not needed for our machine learning model.</p>
+<p>First of all, I remove the <i>‘total row’</i> value since it distorts our data and it is not needed for our machine learning model.</p>

 <h3>2.1 Visualize outliers</h3>
 <p>We can plot a boxplot for each feature in the dataset to have a look on outliers.</p>